-If you think your, or your organisation's, work should be featured in ArtsProfessional – even if you aren't in a position to write yourself – we would love to hear from you.
-Take a look at our forthcoming features to see if there's a topic you would like to contribute to, or suggest one for inclusion in the future.
-Simply contact the editorial team with your ideas, and we’ll take it from there!
+If you think your work should be featured in ArtsProfessional – even if you aren't in a position to write yourself – we would love to hear from you.

-Observations: Focusing on ground-breaking work or exploring new ideas that are of interest to the sector, these articles stimulate change and spark new ways of thinking.
+Each week we publish articles focusing on ground-breaking work or exploring new ideas that are of interest to the sector.
+These articles stimulate change and spark new ways of thinking.

-International Focus: Case studies and features exploring how arts sectors operate beyond the UK, these articles develop awareness of different arts policies and practices, and encourage readers to consider the relevance of these in their own context.
+We welcome case studies and features exploring how arts sectors operate beyond the UK, as they develop awareness of different arts policies and practices, and encourage readers to consider the relevance of these in their own context.

 My Gurus: An opportunity for arts professionals to recognise the people that have influenced their careers and/or their own artistic development.